adamlabrash/Narcotic-Bot/README.md

 ## Dataset Overview

-The data is available in CSV format, and will be updated each month.
+The data is available in CSV format, and will be updated periodically.

 Note that the categories are taken directly from the marketplace listings: